 If you only applied to one college, you won’t seem like a serious student.
 However, if you really only did apply to one college, have a good explanation why.
 Do not lie and say you applied to other colleges if you actually did not!

-Additionally, you must be able to prove that you are a serious student who will likely succeed at the school in the USA.
-Be prepared to prove this by showing your academic transcripts, any degrees or certificates you have, test scores, and TOEFL scores (for non-native English speakers).
+Additionally, you must be able to prove that you are a serious student who will likely succeed at school in the USA.
+Prepare to prove this by showing your academic transcripts.
+Plus any degrees or certificates you have, test scores, and TOEFL scores (for non-native English speakers).

 Example F1 Visa Interview Questions